Kwasi-Dankwa/pwa-te-repo/README.md

 ### Description

 This app will be a single-page application that meets the PWA criteria.
 It features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+The application will also function offline

 ### User Story
 ```